bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

   </a>
 </figcaption>

 **Note** for each code example I'll try to show only the bits of the finished module which are relevant to what's being currently discussed.
-Below relevant code samples you'll see a "commit" annotation which will link to a matching diff in the example [repository](https://github.com/bradparker/how-does-servants-type-dsl-work).
+Below some code samples you'll see a "commit" annotation which will link to a matching diff in the example [repository](https://github.com/bradparker/how-does-servants-type-dsl-work).

 This first code example already contains a few type-level features that likely look interesting.
 Let's take a closer look.